r-lib/usethis/README.md

 #> ✔ Adding files and committing
 ```

-Please note that this project is released with a [Contributor Code of
+Please note that the usethis project is released with a [Contributor
-Conduct](.github/CODE_OF_CONDUCT.md).
-By participating in this project
+Code of Conduct](.github/CODE_OF_CONDUCT.md).
+By contributing to this
-you agree to abide by its terms.
+project, you agree to abide by its terms.